DTUSoftware/MemoryManagement/README.md

 and we won't be able to allocate memory that is bigger than a certain size, even though there is enough unallocated memory.

-**What would happen if they were permitted?**

-ANSWER

 2. **Which function(s) need to be concerned about adjacent free blocks?**

    ANSWER

-3. Which function(s) need to be concerned about adjacent free blocks?

-4. Name one advantage of each strategy.
+3. **Name one advantage of each strategy.**

-5. Run the stress test on all strategies, and look at the results (tests.out).
+4. **Run the stress test on all strategies, and look at the results (tests.out).**

    **What is the significance of "Average largest free block"?**

    ANSWER

    **Which strategy generally has the best performance in this metric?
 Why do you think this is?**

    ANSWER

-6. **In the stress test results (see Question 4), what is the significance of "Average number of small blocks"?**
+5. **In the stress test results (see Question 4), what is the significance of "Average number of small blocks"?**

    ANSWER

    **Which strategy generally has the best performance in this metric?
 Why do you think this is?**

    ANSWER

-7. Eventually, the many mallocs and frees produces many small blocks scattered across the memory pool.
+6. Eventually, the many mallocs and frees produces many small blocks scattered across the memory pool.
    There may be enough space to allocate a new block, but not in one place.
    It is possible to compact the memory, so all the free blocks are moved to one large free block.
    **How would you implement this in the system you have built?**

    ANSWER

-8. **If you did implement memory compaction, what changes would you need to make in how such a system is invoked (i.e. from a user's perspective)?**
+7. **If you did implement memory compaction, what changes would you need to make in how such a system is invoked (i.e. from a user's perspective)?**

    ANSWER

-9. **How would you use the system you have built to implement realloc?**
+8. **How would you use the system you have built to implement realloc?**
    (Brief explanation; no code)

    ANSWER

-10. **Which function(s) need to know which strategy is being used?
+9. **Which function(s) need to know which strategy is being used?
    Briefly explain why this/these and not others.**

    ANSWER

-11. **Give one advantage of implementing memory management using a linked list over a bit array, where every bit tells whether its corresponding byte is allocated.**
+10. **Give one advantage of implementing memory management using a linked list over a bit array, where every bit tells whether its corresponding byte is allocated.**

     ANSWER